winnie1994/spark/docs/docs/dyno-stdlib.md

 ## Uniform variables

 Constant values and literals in `dyno` programs should not be changed often because it incurs a recompilation.
 To have a variable that can be changed every frame, you can declare a "uniform".
-The base class for uniforms provided by Forge is `DynoUniform`, which importantly contains a type, current value, and update function.
+The base class for uniforms provided by Spark is `DynoUniform`, which importantly contains a type, current value, and update function.

 To update a uniform, simply assign a new value to the `value` property of the uniform.
 Alternatively, you can construct a `DynoUniform` with an `update` function that is called for each execution.
 This function can either update `value` directly, or return any non-`undefined` value to have it updated.